-Any young woman diagnosed with MS is facing many unknowns, but at some point, pregnancy is likely to be a major topic for most of your patients [1,2].
+Any young woman diagnosed with MS is facing many unknowns, but at some point, pregnancy is likely to be a major topic for most females patients with MS [1,2].

 MS is typically diagnosed during the childbearing years.